orlof/xcb3-ext/readme.md

 ### FillColorsMC
 #### FillColorsMC(Color0 AS BYTE, Color1 AS BYTE, Color2 AS BYTE, Color3 AS BYTE)

-Set the colors for entire multicolor screen.
+Select colors from C64's 16 color palette to current multicolor screen's 4 color palette.

 **Parameters:**
 - **Color0**: The color value for the entire display that denotes the Color 0 for each 4x8 pixel cell.